WYTHE COUNTY BOARD OF SUPERVISORS

 ARTICLE VI - ORDER OF BUSINESS

 6.1 Commencement of Meeting.
-At 7:00 p.m. on the second Tuesday and at 9:00 a.m. on the fourth Tuesday (Eastern Standard Time, or Daylight Savings Time), except as previously noted, and at the specified hour for recessed or special meetings, the presiding officer shall call the meeting to order, provide for the invocation, and direct the Clerk to note the presence or absence of members.
+All Regular Meetings of the Board shall begin at 6:00 p.m.
+(Eastern Standard Time, or Daylight Savings Time) and at the specified hour for recessed or special meetings, the presiding officer shall call the meeting to order, provide for the invocation, and direct the Clerk to note the presence or absence of members.
 A quorum shall be required to commence the meeting at the appointed hour.

 6.2 Agenda.
 The County Administrator shall prepare an agenda for each meeting.
 The County Administrator shall consult with Chair for any items that need to be addressed or brought forth by the citizens of Wythe County.
 Any member having matters he desires to have considered shall submit them to the County Administrator and Chair of the Wythe County Board of Supervisors for inclusion in the appropriate agenda at least seven days prior to the meeting where it is to be considered.
 No matters concerning any department of the County or agency funded by the County shall be considered at a Board meeting unless the matter has been presented to the County Administrator for consideration and has been handled as all other requests.
 Any emergency matter requiring Board action shall be presented to the County Administrator prior to the meeting so that adequate information can be provided to Board for their consideration.